What is the most important thing to consider when looking for a therapist?

 The length of therapy depends on your symptoms and how bad they are.
 It also depends on your life situation, beliefs, values, expectations, and how much work you’re willing to do.

-Most patients see us for 6-12 months to make sure they have completed the program successfully and are ready to manage symptoms on their own.
+Most patients see us for 6-12 months to make sure they have completed the program successfully and are ready to manage on their own.

-Many of our patients stay on for longer because they like having a trusted and private adviser who understands what makes them tic.
+Many of our patients stay on for longer because they like having a trusted and private adviser who understands what makes them tick.

 Will I have to take medication?

 Not necessarily.
 It varies on a case by case basis.
 We will discuss your situation and options to develop a plan that makes sense.

 Please note, we can’t prescribe medication.
-We work closely with several psychiatrists is the community and can provide you with a referral.
+We work closely with several psychiatrists in the community and can provide you with a referral.